GNOME/at-spi2-core/devel-docs/at-spi3.rst

 	 event, and subsequently could be dropped.
 This is only the example of one event with issues like this.
-Nearly every event has a similar case of some unused fields, or fields that don't *exactly* match the smenatics of their type sent over DBus.
+Nearly every event has a similar case of some unused fields, or fields that don't *exactly* match the semantics of their type sent over DBus.

+- ChildCount and GetChildAtIndex could have unsigned arguments (#106).

+- For the Collection interface, roles are signed, but they are unsigned elsewhere (#108).

+- For the Collection interface, states are signed, but they are unsigned elsewhere (#109).

 -  The AtspiEventListener API is hard to use and also needs to be reworked.